 Darrell Ray Porter was born on January 17, 1952, in Joplin, Missouri, located in the state’s southwest corner.
 His father, Raymond, hailed from Gracemont, Oklahoma, a town of just a few hundred people.
 Ray met Twila Mae Conley at a square dance in 1947.
 The two fell in love at first sight.
 “He looks like Clark Gable!”
 Twila Mae said after taking one look at the athletic, dark-haired Ray.4 Soon after, they were married.
 Ray found a job driving for United Transport in Joplin.

 The youngest of four Porter children, Darrell began playing organized baseball as a Little Leaguer.
 Within a few years, he grabbed a catcher’s mitt, a chest protector, and a mask.
 “It was when I began to concentrate exclusively on catching that I really blossomed,” Porter wrote.
 “Even in those days, I hustled my butt off behind home plate.
 I was a fiery catcher.5

-Darrell followed his siblings to Southeast High School in Joplin.
+Darrell followed his siblings to Southeast High School in Oklahoma City.
 He went out for football, basketball, and baseball.
 Football scouts liked his strong throwing arm.
 Nearly 40 universities — including Oklahoma, Arkansas, and Southern Methodist — wanted him to play quarterback.
 Agents, though, said that Porter could expect a $100,000 signing bonus — or more — if he chose professional baseball.
 The Milwaukee Brewers drafted Porter fourth overall in the June 1970 amateur draft.